Norman Selfe: Sydney Harbour Bridge

 By the late 1890s a harbour crossing and a city railway extension were again on the agenda.
 The Lyne government committed to building the new Central Railway Station, and organised a worldwide competition for the design and construction of a Harbour Bridge.
 Selfe submitted a design for a suspension bridge estimated to cost £1,128,000 and won the second prize of £500.
-The first prize went to C. E. W. Crutwell, of Westminster with a design estimated to cost more than twice as much.
+The first prize went to Edward Cruttwell, of Westminster with a design estimated to cost more than twice as much.
 After the outcome of the competition had become mired in controversy, in 1902 Selfe won a second competition outright, with a design for a steel cantilever bridge stretching from Dawes Point to McMahons Point.
 The selection board were unanimous, commenting that "The structural lines are correct and in true proportion, and ... the outline is graceful".

 Construction of Selfe's version of the Sydney harbour bridge never started due to an economic slowdown and a change of government at the 1904 state election.
 Much to Selfe's outrage, the Department of Public Works kept his calculations and drawings, and also copied and printed them.
 Eventually in 1907, the department contacted Selfe and asked him to collect his drawings, but refused to return the calculations.
 Selfe was never given the £1,100 prize, nor was he paid for his subsequent work which he estimated to be worth more than £20,000.

 Among the Selfe family papers in Mitchell Library there is a large collection of postcards featuring bridges from across the world.
 Some were sent to Selfe by friends and relatives from Japan, Italy, New Zealand, and Switzerland.
 Others, un-postmarked, were collected on his travels in 1884–85.
 These would have formed a research catalogue of contemporary international bridge-building practices for Selfe's own designs.

 In 1908, Selfe presented new proposals based upon the old design to the Royal Commission on Communication between Sydney and North Sydney.
 However, this time the commissioners preferred a tunnel scheme; again, no work proceeded.
 Agitation for a bridge was renewed with the election of a Labor government at the 1910 state election.
 But with Selfe's death in 1911, it was time for a new generation of bridge builders.
 In 1912 the government appointed J.J.
 Bradfield as "engineer-in-chief of Sydney Harbour Bridge and City Transit"; the call for tenders for constructing the bridge was not made until a decade later.
 Over the following decades, versions of what Selfe had much earlier articulated for a city circle railway link and a bridge to the north shore were realised.
 Selfe's contribution received little public or formal recognition.